brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 Ideas:

+- Make a Notes app for devs.
+I love the MiniNotes app, but I hate that I can't do code formatting with it.
+It would be awesome to do one that just converts markdown

 - what if we have web presentations like scientists and we were amped about everything we did and is possible?